kokomoecode/Steasy/readme.md

 # Project STEASY

-The purpose is to increase efficieny of research team by automating internal data retrival process.
+The Challenge: To automate laborious process of manually extracting rental transactions from Streeteasy.
+The Solution: Project STEASY - webscraping application

-# Description
+# Impact

 DEDM team tracks NYC rental market data of 200+ rental buildings to create customize market reports.
-By utilizing this program, we have improved our turnaround time to publish reports by 44%.
+By utilizing this application, we have improved our turnaround time to publish reports by 44%.

+# How it's Made:

+For the purpose of simplicity, Puppeteer, a Node.js Library is used to scrap rental transactions from desirable streeteasy building URL.

 # Installation Packages and Dependencies